microsoft/mvnfeed-cli/README.md

     this means that you will have to look at the given POM file and manually upload the skipped dependency, if necessary.

-* when BOM (Bill of Materials) files are missing, they can be transferred by defining a POM dependency: `[group_id]:[artifact_id]-bom:pom:[version]`
+* use the `:pom` type to explicitely transfer a BOM file (e.g. `com.microsoft.azure:azure-dependencies-bom:pom:1.0.0.M4`)

 ## Recommanded workflow

-Because you may encounter a _very_ large number of missing versions, it is advised to first list the exact dependencies that must be transferred:
+Because you may encounter a _very_ large number of missing versions, it is advised to first list the exact dependencies that must be transferred.

-1. create a Gradle/Maven project that only includes the desired dependencies;
+1. create a Gradle/Maven project that only includes the desired dependencies, with the only caveat that the Gradle/Maven is not using their respective caches;

 1. get the list of all transitive dependencies:

     ```bash
     # gradle
-    ./gradlew dependencies > dependencies.txt
+    ./gradlew --gradle-user-home . --debug dependencies > dependencies.txt

     # maven
     mvn dependency:list -DoutputFile=dependencies.txt